marks/pillboxr/README.md

 You can run the tests by typing `rake` in the library directory.
 You may have to install some development gems prior to running the tests by running `bundle install` in the library directory.

+You can activate a console session with the pillboxr library already loaded by typing `rake console` in the library directory.

 ***

 The hash passed to the `with` method may include any of the following parameters: